Sunday 22 June 1941

 |A captured Red Army officer in Przemysl, on or about 22 June 1941.|

-Finnish commandos, wearing civilian clothing, fly across the border in Luftwaffe Heinkel He 115s to the Stalin canal.
-However, it is too heavily guarded, and they set off on foot back toward Finland.
-On the way, it cuts (temporarily) the Murmansk railway.
-While the railway is a top objective throughout the war, this is the only time the Finns manage to seriously disrupt it.
+Finnish commandos, wearing civilian clothing, fly across the border in Luftwaffe Heinkel He 115s to see if they can cut off the Stalin canal.
+However, it is too heavily guarded, and the men return on foot back toward Finland.
+On the way, they cut (temporarily) the Murmansk railway.
+While the railway is a top objective throughout the war, this is the only time the Finns manage to seriously disrupt it for any length of time.
+In a sense, this is the high point of the war for the Finns in their repeated attempts to block this vital artery.

 US Military: US Marines embark on ships bound for Iceland.
 They will take over occupation duties there from the 25,000 British troops.